DevilCoders/CyberTex/docs/REDTEAMING.md

 Because the helpers sit inside the standard library catalogue they can be combined with blue-team playbooks in a single script, making SAPL a natural platform for purple-team exercises and capability benchmarking.

+Reference `examples/redteam_operation.sapl` for an automation-ready playbook that pairs HTML, Python, and C++ embeds with campaign orchestration.